 The issuance of a tax audit order, or the tax audit itself, does not suspend or interrupt the statute of limitations.
 Any such suspension occurs only upon the issuance of the final tax assessment note to the taxpayer.

 Usually, the main part of the audit is performed from the tax authorities’ offices.
-Upon initiation of the tax audit, the tax authorities serve a written request to the taxpayer, requesting him or her to provide certain data from their books and records.
+Upon initiation of the tax audit, the tax authorities serve a written request to the taxpayer, requesting them to provide certain data from their books and records.
 The taxpayer provides them electronically and then the audit is performed remotely.
-However, during the audit, the tax auditors may regularly visit the taxpayer’s premises to discuss with him or her certain issues they need to clarify, or to check additional documentation.
+However, during the audit, the tax auditors may regularly visit the taxpayer’s premises to discuss certain issues they need to clarify with them, or to check additional documentation.

 As regards corporate income tax, the deductibility of expenses is still the main focus of tax auditors.
 In this respect, the tax auditors may challenge this deductibility on two grounds:

 In relation to VAT, the application of exemptions and reduced VAT rates is scrutinised, both with regard to the substantive conditions for their application, as well as the formal conditions (eg, the existence of supporting documentation evidencing the nature of the VAT-exempt activity or the goods that are subject to the reduced rates).

 Stamp duty has been another area of focus for tax auditors, especially cross-border intercompany loans and whether their execution is deemed to have taken place in Greece, as per the territoriality rule.
 In this respect, auditors will review the flow of payments made in the context of such loans.

 Lately, the focus of audits has also shifted to transfer pricing, with the tax auditors scrutinising the benchmarking studies.
 Cross-border cost-plus structures are also reviewed for permanent/fixed establishment purposes.